craftcms/docs/docs/commerce/3.x/orders-carts.md

 Craft will automatically to purge (delete) abandoned carts after 90 days, and you can customize this behavior with the [`purgeInactiveCarts`](config-settings.md#purgeInactiveCarts) and [`purgeInactiveCartsDuration`](config-settings.md#purgeInactiveCartsDuration) settings.

-Every front-end interaction with a cart must happen via the `commerce/cart/update-cart` form action.
+On the front end, cart interactions happen via the `commerce/cart/update-cart` form action.

 Here’s what we’ll cover in the following sections: